Oven-baked cubes of tofu coated with spicy peanut butter and sesame seeds are tasty protein bombs to add to salads or other meals on busy days.

 - Handful fresh mint leaves

-- 2 tbsp lime juice (juice of one lime)
+- 2 tablespoon lime juice (juice of one lime)

 - Hot chilli sauce (optional)